aksh-0407/dsapline/README.md

 ## Key Features

+- **Accurate Metric Architecture** — Distinct separation between submissions and canonical problems solved.
+Alternate solutions and re-submissions are intelligently grouped under a deduplicated `SolvedProblem` record, ensuring historical totals and dashboard streaks remain accurate without data inflation.
 - **SQL-Backed Archive** — Search and filter all submissions by tag, difficulty, platform, date range, and user.
-Powered by PostgreSQL with B-Tree and GIN indexes for sub-50ms queries.
+The archive relies on `lastAttemptedAt` from canonical solve records to bubble active problems to the top, powered by PostgreSQL with B-Tree and GIN indexes for sub-50ms queries.
 - **Editable Submissions** — Edit your code, notes, tags, language, and difficulty rating after submission.
 Every edit creates an immutable audit trail in the `SubmissionHistory` table.
 - **Per-Submission Difficulty + Community Average** — Each user rates a problem on their own submission (0–10 scale).
 The problem's displayed difficulty is the live community average, computed as `AVG(difficultyRating)` across all rated submissions.
 Users who choose "Unrated" are excluded from the average.
 - **Up to 10 Alternate Solutions** — Submit up to 10 alternate approaches per problem (e.g., brute-force, optimised, recursive).
 Each alternate is stored as a full `Submission` row sharing the same problem and tags.
 - **Problem-Centric Views** — Browse `/problem/[slug]` to see all users' solutions for a specific problem, compare approaches, and discuss.
 - **Comment Discussions** — Threaded discussions on every submission.
 Users can post and edit their own comments.
 - **Dashboard Analytics** — Real-time stats: total solved, current streak, highest streak, activity heatmap (GitHub-style), and recent submissions.
 Computed via SQL aggregation queries.
 - **Leaderboard** — Ranking system by total problems solved and active streaks.
+Granular streaming and optimized data-fetching patterns are used to eliminate layout blocking.
 - **Smart Auto-Fill** — Paste a LeetCode or Codeforces URL; the system auto-fetches the problem title, difficulty label, rating, and official tags via API enrichment (features a 1s debounce and 5s fetch timeout for platform resilience).
 - **Ownership Security** — Server-side ownership checks on all edit endpoints.
 Users cannot modify others' submissions or comments.